 Madison saw himself in that answer and loved it.
 Not that you should all go use THAT answer, but it was a smart move on her part.
 And yes … she got the job.

-Bonus interview tip for greatest weakness question
+Extra tip for biggest weakness question

 Remember to keep your answer brief as to what the actual weakness is.
 No need to plant that seed in their mind.
 And then expand by talking about what you’ve done to improve or even overcome the weakness.
 This way you leave the interview session on a positive note.